Keith Drury (artist)

-Keith Drury (born 1964) is a Northern Ireland artist initially known for oil paintings and for cityscapes created by 3D modelling.
+Keith Drury is a Northern Ireland artist initially known for oil paintings and for cityscapes created by 3D modelling.
 Many of his early oil on canvas artworks gained national media attention.
 He is now best known for his intricate and highly coloured urban landscapes.
+He lives in Belfast.

 Life and education

-Keith Alan Drury was born in the Newtownbreda area of Belfast.
+Keith Alan Drury was born to Joseph and Maureen (née Morrissey) Drury, in the Newtownbreda area of Belfast.
+His father was Assistant Director for Nursing Services.

-Drury’s elementary education was at Newtownbreda Primary School and his secondary education was completed at Annadale Grammar School.
+Drury's elementary education was at Newtownbreda Primary School and his secondary education was completed at Annadale Grammar School.
 He went on to graduate from Queen's University Belfast with an Honours degree in Business and Economics (BSSc Hons) before working at Short Brothers and in the National Health Service.
-Returning to QUB, he graduated with a Bachelor’s Degree in Theology (BDiv Hons) and became an ordained minister with the Presbyterian Church in Ireland.
-During this period, Drury was the Minister of May Street Church Belfast and served as a Board Member of Belfast City Centre Management, working with the Chamber of Commerce and Department for Regional Development.
+Returning to QUB, he graduated with a bachelor's degree in Theology (BDiv Hons) from Union Theological College and became an ordained minister with the Presbyterian Church in Ireland.
+During this period, Drury was the Minister of May Street Church Belfast and served as a board member of Belfast City Centre Management working with the Chamber of Commerce and the Department for Regional Development.
 After 19 years in ministry, he resigned to become a professional artist in 2009.
 During this time, Drury combined art with graphic design and book publishing before his 3D modelling style became successful and he was able to work full-time as an artist.

-The majority of Drury’s art is created at his home studio but his work can be viewed and purchased online, or at his gallery (open to the public) on the Belmont Road in East Belfast.
+The majority of Drury's art is created at his home studio but his work can be viewed and purchased online, or at his gallery (open to the public) on the Belmont Road in East Belfast.